bartoszgebarowski/Chrome-rock-band/README.md

 ### Content

 The content is styled according to the language and naming convention of Cyberpunk 2077.
-All names, brands and images are the intellectual property of their respective owners.
+All names, brands, images and videos are the intellectual property of their respective owners.

 [Back to Table of contents](#table-of-contents)